isomerpages/moe-blangahrisepri/index.md

       alt: Image alt text
       subtitle: HIGHLIGHTS
       image: /images/2023 Photos/open house.jpg
-      description: "Thank you for making our open house a success!
-We were absolutely thrilled with the tremendous response "
+      description: Thank you for making our open house a success!
+We were absolutely thrilled with the tremendous response
   - infopic:
       title: Storytelling@Harbourfront
       subtitle: HIGHLIGHTS